jurca/reactive-component/README.md

 * Full server-side rendering is possible only for components that do not use the shadow DOM, as there is no way to serialize shadow DOM into a static HTML markup (yet).
+* Higher-order components cannot be composed in the HTML without exposing them in the markup.
 * Browser support: at the time of writing this, the modern browsers are implementing support for
   [web components](http://caniuse.com/#feat=custom-elementsv1) and